meier-christoph/play-migrations-scalafix-rules/README.md

 # play-migrations-scalafix-rules

-While these rules won't cover the entire migration process, they should help in the process.
+While these rules won't cover the entire migration process, they should at least help automate the most tedious tasks.

 Some rules are complex (e.g. MigrateControllers) and will likely not cover all use cases or generate code that may not compile.
 If that's the case you will need to finish the migration manually.